liamc1994/docs/docs/general-How-can-I-pay.md

 ### Can I change my currency

 No. Our billing system doesn't allow this.
-If you do want to change this we advice to create a new account with the correct currency and ask our support to move your services to the new account.
+If you do want to change this we advise to create a new account with the correct currency and ask our support to move your services to the new account.

 ## Do you charge automatically?